cea-hpc/modules/doc/source/module.rst

  List loaded modules.

+ Module tags applying to the loaded modules are reported along the module name they are associated to (see `Module tags`_ section).

 .. subcmd:: load [--auto|--no-auto] [-f] modulefile...

  Load *modulefile* into the shell environment.

+ Once loaded, the ``loaded`` module tag is associated to the loaded module.
+If module has been automatically loaded by another module, the ``auto-loaded`` tag is associated instead (see `Module tags`_ section).

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select